bmanisha7/data_602/EDA/Readme.md

 https://opendata.dc.gov/datasets/construction-permits-in-2020/explore?location=38.916593%2C-77.022175%2C11.73&showTable=true
 Each record specifies a structure and allows information to be accessed through multiple features.
 The attributes include: X , Y, OBJECTID, APPLICATIONDATE, ISEXCAVATION, ISFIXTURE, ISPAVING,ISLANDSCAPING,ISPROJECTIONS,ISPSRENTAL ,TRACKINGNUMBER , PERMITNUMBER, INTAKEDATE, ISSUEDATE , EFFECTIVEDATE , EXPIRATIONDATE, XCOORD, YCOORD , STATUS, WLFULLADDRESS, PERMITTEENAME, OWNERNAME, CONTRACTORNAME, WORKDETAIL, READYFORREVIEWDATE, APPLICANTCOMPANYNAME, LATITUDE, LONGITUDE, GIS_ID, GLOBALID, CREATOR, CREATED, EDITOR,EDITED.

+The columns which I have worked on are:
+**STATUS:** This columns tells about the permit status, **APPLICATIONDATE:** This attribute explains the applied form for the permit, **PERMITTEENAME:** This column tells which permittee gives the permits for construction, **OWNERNAME:** It explains about the owners of the construction permits, **APPLICATIONCOMPANYNAME:** This gives information regarding which company has applied for permit.

 ### EDA:
 I have checked the data and removed the unwanted values and the unique values.
 I have grouped the status column values into few categories like ‘Cancel/Withdrawn’, ‘Revise/Resubmit’, ‘Denied’, ’Suspended’, ‘Revoked’ into Not issued and Approved into Issued.
 Then using the status values I have visualized few of the values and in which years do the construction permits are high.
 Plotting the top companies and permittees for the applications.